Does CBD show up on a drug test?

 In rare circumstances depending on state legislation, facilities may test for a range of cannabinoids including CBD, which could result in a positive drug test.
 You have the right to be informed of what you are being tested for.
 To eliminate any risks, we recommend you to be informed of your state legislation regarding CBD, ask directly or call and ask anonymously.

-Is CBD Transport Security Administration (TSA) Approved?
+Is CBD TSA Approved?

 The Drug Enforcement Agency (DEA) and the Food and Drug Administration (FDA) prohibit travel of CBD products having over 0.3% THC content, including travel among cannabis-friendly states.